Islamist insurgency in Niger: Background

-Several major attacks occurred in Niger between the 2010s and 2020.
+Several major attacks occurred in Niger between the 2010s and 2020s.

-The Niger faces jihadist insurgencies both in its western regions (as a result of the spillover of the Mali War) and in its southeastern region (as a result of the spillover of the islamic insurgency in Nigeria).
+Niger faces jihadist insurgencies both in its western regions (as a result of the spillover of the Mali War) and in its southeastern region (as a result of the spillover of the Boko Haram insurgency).
 The insurgency in the west of the country began with incursions in 2015 and intensified from 2017 onwards, with massacres carried out by groups affiliated with al-Qaeda and the so-called Islamic State.
-In its southeastern regions, nevertheless, the Niger mainly fights Boko Haram insurgents.
+In its southeastern regions, nevertheless, Niger mainly fights Boko Haram insurgents.